Russia's Putin accuses U.S. of raising risk of nuclear war

 MOSCOW (Reuters) - President Vladimir Putin on Thursday accused the United States of raising the risk of nuclear war by threatening to spurn a key arms control treaty and refusing to hold talks about another pact that expires soon.

+The annual event, the 14th of its kind, is used by Putin to burnish his leadership credentials and send messages to foreign allies and foes.

+This year, he made clear his biggest worry was what he called a dangerous new arms race, something he accused the United States of stoking by turning its back on arms control.

-The United States has threatened to pull out of the 1987 Intermediate-range Nuclear Forces Treaty (INF) which bans Moscow and Washington from stationing short and intermediate-range, land-based missiles in Europe.
+Washington has threatened to pull out of the 1987 Intermediate-range Nuclear Forces Treaty (INF) which bans Moscow and Washington from stationing short- and intermediate-range, land-based missiles in Europe.

 Putin said the move, if it happened, would have unpredictable consequences.

-“We are essentially witnessing the breakdown of the international arms control order and (the start of) an arms race,” Putin told his annual news conference with hundreds of reporters.
+“We are essentially witnessing the breakdown of the international arms control order and (the start of) an arms race,” Putin told more than 1,000 reporters.

-“It’s very hard to imagine how the situation will develop (if the U.S. quits the INF treaty).
+“It’s very hard to imagine how the situation will develop (if the United States quits the INF treaty).
 If these missiles appear in Europe what should we do?
 Of course, we’ll have to ensure our own security.”

+Putin has previously said that Russia would be forced to train its own missiles on any European countries that host U.S. rockets.

 Another U.S.-Russia treaty, the New START pact, which limits the number of deployed strategic nuclear warheads each side can have, expires in 2021.
 Putin said he was worried that Washington didn’t appear to be interested in discussing its future.

 “No talks on extending this are yet being held.
-Are the Americans not interested, do they not need them? — Ok, we’ll survive and will ensure our own security which we know how to do.
+Are the Americans not interested, do they not need them?
+Ok, we’ll survive and will ensure our own security, which we know how to do.
 But in general, this is very bad for humankind because it takes us closer to a dangerous threshold.”

 The Russian leader, who said Moscow had developed nuclear weapons which he believed gave it an edge over other countries, warned the threat of a nuclear conflict was growing as a result of the U.S. moves.
 He also cited the dangerous tendency of lowering the threshold for using nuclear weapons and the idea of using ballistic missiles with conventional warheads.